Vistahm/ewc/readme.md

 Perhaps we all agree that connecting or switching wifi network in Linux can be a pain. (if you're a terminal dude!)

-Recently I became really frustrated with all this `nmcli` thing and I decided to build something that I can use more easily to switch access points and turn the wifi on or off.
+Recently I became really frustrated with `nmcli` and its over-complicated process.
+So I decided to build something that I can use more easily to switch access points and turn the wifi on or off.

 I don't know if there's already such a program that can help you to do so, I didn't research and honestly I don't care!
 I wanted to build it myself and also have some fun.

 So here it is!
 A program that helps you to control you wireless connection on your Linux machine.
+Most important goal of this project was to be genuinely easy to use.

 It looks cool (uses `huh?` library from [charmbracelet](https://github.com/charmbracelet)), it's easy to use and it is fast enough.